Best Online Certified Nurse Midwife (CNM) Programs

 In

-You’re passionate about supporting women and newborns through a holistic and patient-centered approach.
-You want a healthcare career that allows for both autonomy and team collaboration and you’re determined to land a lucrative position.
+You’re passionate about supporting women through a holistic and patient-centered approach while bringing newborns safely into the world.
+You want a healthcare career that allows for both autonomy and team collaboration, and you’re determined to land a lucrative position.
 If this sounds like you, becoming a certified nurse-midwife is an excellent way to thrive professionally while working with the population you’re most passionate about.
-With the Bureau of Labor Statistics projecting that CNM roles will grow by 12% by 2029, there has never been a better time to get started.
+With the Bureau of Labor Statistics projecting that CNM roles will grow by 40% by 2033, there has never been a better time to get started.

 As more students are becoming interested in certified nurse wife careers, schools are creating additional programs to keep up with the demand.
 With so many education options, choosing the online CNM program that’s right for you will take some research, but we’re here to help.
 Keep reading to learn how you can become a certified nurse-midwife from reviewing top programs to finding the answers to your most common questions.